zencart/documentation/content/user/payment/why_not_manual.md

 - Many gateways can be configured to [Auth Only instead of Auth and Capture](/user/payment/auth_only/) if your concern is that the final order total might change.

 - The plugin [Authorize.net CIM Card on file](https://www.zen-cart.com/downloads.php?do=file&id=2272) allows you to securely store credit card information at the payment gateway.
-The Zen-Cart database stores only a token for use in future charges.
+The Zen Cart database stores only a token for use in future charges.
 This method of tokenizing credit card data is the accepted best practice for enacting card on file transactions.

 All these options give you a credit card entry form on your checkout payment page, which is what most customers will expect.
 (Naturally they all require an [SSL certificate](/user/security/ssl_cert/), but hopefully you already have one; if not, [install SSL](/user/installing/enable_ssl/) first.)